sargun4/SchedulingAlgosOS/README.md

 - Preemptive and dynamically adjusts execution based on remaining time.
 - Minimizes waiting time and average completion time.
 - May lead to starvation for longer processes.
+- A running task can be de-scheduled before completion.
+- Schedule the task with the least amount of time left

 ### Round Robin (RR):
 - Psychic Skills NOT Needed: Yes (No need to predict process behavior)